Paulmicha/css-organization/README.md

 I find there are 2 types of approaches to "kill the cascade" in CSS :

 - Class naming conventions - ex: eCSS, ITCSS, etc (see below).
-This is the currently favored approach.
 Such conventions already allow for implementing robust organization, and for projects that aren't going to need the kind of scaling that eCSS, ITCSS and the like are providing, we still can have the flexibility of a [SMACSS-based approach](https://snook.ca/archives/html_and_css/dealing-with-cascade-specificity), which means either picking classes or child selectors where appropriate - provided any potential "bleed" is at least documented and/or its scope really narrow.
+This is the approach currently favored here, but we may find opportunities for complementary implementations.
 - Inlining all or most styles : see [@chriscoyier's recap](https://css-tricks.com/the-debate-around-do-we-even-need-css-anymore/).
 And if we chose only to use utility classes (see below), [Tachyons](http://tachyons.io/) could also be used this way, and could get along with the naming convention approach above - provided we avoid class naming collisions.
 [Atomic CSS](http://acss.io/) is probably the most explicit "inline-like" use of CSS classes.
 Some tools even implement their own syntax (compiled to CSS) to achieve more advanced layout features, like [gridstylesheets.org's GSS](https://github.com/gss/engine) (inspired by [Constraint CSS](http://constraints.cs.washington.edu/web/ccss-uwtr.pdf) and [Apple's Visual Format Language](http://gridstylesheets.org/guides/vfl/)).